 - Imagine your program four years from now in an ideal future.
 You and your colleagues have done everything you possibly can to make the program excellent.
-Look around: What do you see? - Describe the colleagues and partners inside and outside the institution with whom you would like to work in the ideal future. - In the ideal future, what specific innovations, best practices, or other accomplishments would you share with a visiting out-of-state colleague? - What long-term impact would you like your program to have on the College and the community? - What strengths, opportunities, or new directions now exist on which you can capitalize in four years' time? - 9.
-Briefly summarize the progress your unit has made in meeting the goals and objectives identified in your last Four-Year Action Plan. - 10.
+Look around: What do you see? - Describe the colleagues and partners inside and outside the institution with whom you would like to work in the ideal future. - In the ideal future, what specific innovations, best practices, or other accomplishments would you share with a visiting out-of-state colleague? - What long-term impact would you like your program to have on the College and the community? - What strengths, opportunities, or new directions now exist on which you can capitalize in four years' time? - 8.
+Briefly summarize the progress your unit has made in meeting the goals and objectives identified in your last Four-Year Action Plan. - 9.
 Rubric Item: Reflect on your responses to all the previous questions.
 Complete the Four-Year Action Plan, entering the specific program goals (goal rubric) and objectives (objective rubric) you have formulated to maintain or enhance your strengths, or to address identified weaknesses.
+In writing your objectives and developing your resource requests, take into account student learning and program assessment results.
 Assign an overall priority to each goal and each objective.
 In addition, enter any actions and/or resources required to achieve each objective.
 (Click here to see a definition of goals, objectives, actions, and how they work together.)